JohnZonneveld/johnzonneveld.github.io/_posts/2020-12-22-JS Portfolio Project.md

 {% endhighlight %}

 Every time when the front-end communicates with the back-end the auth_token is exchanged.
 Except for creating a new User, and the login process because at that moment the frontend can not have a auth_token.
 This exception for the check of the token can be found in the back-end in the users and authentication controller in the skip_before_action :authorized, only: [:create].
 In all other front- and back end interactions a check if the action requested is done by an authorized user is performed.
-Part of this process is the JWT.decode that returns an exp.
-The "exp" (expiration time) claim identifies the expiration time on or after which the JWT MUST NOT be accepted for processing.
-The processing of the "exp" claim requires that the current date/time MUST be before the expiration date/time listed in the "exp" claim.

 With every interaction after log in the auth_token is refreshed and stored in localStorage.jwt with localStorage.setItem("jwt", json.auth_token).
 When a request is made to the backend the auth_token is read with its co-companion getItem (localStorage.getItem("jwt")) and send in the back end as a Authorization: `Bearer: ${localStorage.getItem("jwt")`} header in the fetch request.

 {% highlight javascript %}